olup/lunii-admin-builder/README.md

 # Lunii Admin Builder

-A completely client app to build Lunii stories.
+A completely client-side app to build Lunii STUdio compatible pack.

 Open source, free to use, no account, no install.